Our Catholic Identity

 At St. Stanislaus School, we are concerned about the individual progress of each child.
 Smaller class sizes allow our teachers to individualize lesson plans around our students’ strengths and difficulties.
 Our goal is to take each student to the next level of learning.
 Students are also offered a variety of extracurricular activities to suit each child’s interests and abilities.
 Click here to visit our Student Life page.

 One of the best measures of an elementary school is how their students perform in high school.
-We continually receive positive comments from local high schools about how well our students are prepared.
+We continually receive positive comments from area high schools about how well our students are prepared.

 Everybody here is so nice.
 You are encouraged to ask for help if you need it.
 There is a good curriculum here and the teachers really help you learn.
 The school is nice also and the bus drivers are really nice.
-Also, there are lots of after school activities basketball, soccer, Spanish & Latin clubs for the little kids, and it’s really fun.
-Also for middle school (6-8), Latin is a 40 min period twice a week.
+Also, there are lots of after-school activities like basketball and soccer.
+It’s really fun.
+Also for middle school (6-8), Latin is a 40 minute period twice a week.
 At the end of the year, we have a June Fest with water wars, moon bouncers, big slides and bouncy mazes and of course Polish Food.
 I get to work the fest.
 I love this school.
 I am glad I get to go here and I’ve been here since kindergarten. – Grade 7 student

-At St. Stanislaus School, our principal, Patricia Hess, has assembled a wonderful team which includes six classroom teachers for the elementary school and four subject area specific teachers for the middle school.
+At St. Stanislaus School, our principal has assembled a wonderful team which includes six classroom teachers for the elementary school and four subject area specific teachers for the middle school.

 My parents send me to St. Stanislaus School because of the great teachers and the education is the best around. – Grade 6 student